tekbasse/q-forms/README.md

 Built in API defaults.
 Takes less keystrokes to build a form than typing manually.

-Can built multiple forms concurently using Tcl file terminology.
+Can build multiple forms concurently using Tcl file terminology.

 No limitations to building dynamic forms with specialized inputs.